KYO Ishi Kougeihin (Stone Carving)

-Although man's relationship with stone began long ago in the Stone Age, it was not until the end of the Nara period (710-794) when Buddhism was introduced into Japan that stone became more than just a utilitarian material.
+Although humanity’s use of stone dates back to the Stone Age, it was not until the end of the Nara era (710-794), when Buddhism was introduced to Japan, that stone became more than a utilitarian material.

 How to make